aare-sushma/avatar_challenge/README.md

 # avatar_challenge

 # Docker Image
+To run the system using Docker and access the graphical desktop: docker build -t aare-sushma/avatar_challenge.
+Run the container using a unique name and RDP access: docker run --name xarm-challenge-v2 --platform linux/amd64 -p 5567:3389 aare-sushma/avatar_challenge.
+Use Remmina Connect to: localhost:5567.
+   Login credentials:
+    Username: dev
+    Password: as provided by Avatar Robotics

 # Developing
 The ROS 2 package is located at: /home/dev/dev_ws/src/avatar_challenge.
 To launch the system, open a terminal inside the Docker container and run: cd ~/dev_ws and ros2 launch avatar_challenge start.launch.py.
 This will open the RViz window and wait for user input.